-So, Clara became my sole muse and studio companion during the long hours of working on book projects (and Clara would go on to make a cameo appearance in every single book I’ve worked on).
-For breaks we’d go on hikes in the desert, or up into the mountains, swimming in the warm springs or off for play days in the snow.
+So, Clara became my sole muse and studio companion during the long hours of working on book projects (and Clara would go on to make a cameo appearance in every single book I’ve illustrated).
+For breaks we’d go on hikes in the desert, or up into the mountains, swimming in the warm springs, or off for play-days in the snow.
 When we moved to LA, she helped me survive the most difficult relationship ending I ever experienced.
 We stuck it out in LA for couple of years, hiking with new friends in the Hollywood Hills and taking trips to the beaches.
 Apartment sitting in Venice and picnics on Leo Carrillo, made life in L.A. relatively enjoyable; but it never felt like home there.
 Finally, in 2000 we moved back to New York/ New Jersey.

 I was working for a toy company on 6th Ave & 20th on 9/11, but I made sure I caught the only train back out to New Jersey, before the city got “quarantined” to keep Clara from getting stranded in my New Jersey apartment.
 We walked along the ridge in Montclair, NJ in those hard weeks afterwards, the big column of smoke always visible on the south/eastern horizon.

 When I moved back into NYC itself, Clara became the office mascot at the design studio where I worked in the Flatiron district.
 Every day I walked across town and we stopped in Madison park where she would go for a dip in the fountain or a quick romp in the dog run.
 Once Clara strolled out of the studio and went for little solo joy ride on the elevator.
 Someone in an office on another floor called to tell us that Clara was sitting in their lobby.
-On weekend mornings she’d run wild with my friend Esteban’s two beautiful dalmatians in Central Park.
+On weekend mornings she’d run wild with my friend Esteban’s two beautiful Dalmatian dogs in Central Park.

 When my mother was diagnosed with cancer, Clara and I moved back to El Paso.
 Clara squeezed herself under my mothers bed, whimpering, and it took an hour to coax her out.
 Clara was by my side during that whole hard spring and summer, during the hospice; and afterwards.
 My only breaks from home were the walks we’d take in the arroyo: she’d run off leash after jack rabbits and quail.
-Clara was never an overly cuddly dog, but during those months she always curled up in bed with me at night: a warm labrador teddy bear.
+Clara was never an overly cuddly dog, but during those months she always curled up in bed with me at night: a warm Labrador teddy bear.

 Back in New York, and a freelancer again, I decided to move up the Hudson to Westchester.
 Metro North allows dogs on the train, so Clara and I could commute on public transit together.
 When I stayed up late on deadlines, Clara insisted I go to bed by three am.
 When I broke my ankle, Clara tolerated the neighborhood kids I hired to walk her around the block.
 She became an office mascot again when I took a job managing a small church office in Hastings-on-Hudson, NY.

-In the twelfth year of her life Clara was diagnosed with a neurological degenerative disease (DM), seen mostly, but not exclusively, in shepherding dogs.
+In the twelfth year of her life Clara was diagnosed with a neurological degenerative disease (DM), seen mostly, but not exclusively, in shepherding breeds.
 That part of the story is too sad to tell here now, but about a year later, Clara died – during the eclipse season of August 2008, and on the cusp of Pluto’s departure from Sagittarius to Capricorn.
 I was never sure if I could survive Clara’s death.
 I’ll never forget the moment she took her last breath.
 One moment there was my beautiful, black dog, terribly sick, but still all shining light, and in the next moment – there was just a Clara shaped pillow.
 To echo the words of Temple Grandin,

 “Where do they go?”